An All Dogs Christmas Carol

 An All Dogs Christmas Carol is a 1998 direct-to-video animated musical comedy drama television special based on the 1843 novella A Christmas Carol by Charles Dickens.
-The final installment in the All Dogs Go to Heaven film series, it also serves as the series finale to the animated series.
+The third and final installment in the All Dogs Go to Heaven film series, it also serves as the series finale to the animated series.
 Unlike the first two films, where the main characters are Charlie and Itchy, Carface is the focus of the story.